hsync/getIP/README.md

 getIP
 =====

-Little Program that readsout the ethernet devices and ip adresses
+readsout the ethernet devices and ip adresses